Follow the Leader (Lost)

 "Follow the Leader" is the 15th television episode of the fifth season of ABC's Lost.
 The 101st episode of the show overall, "Follow the Leader" aired on May 6, 2009, on ABC in the United States.
 The episode was written by supervising producer Paul Zbyszewski and co-executive producer Elizabeth Sarnoff and directed by Stephen Williams.
 This episode marks the lowest recorded audience for Lost.

-In 2007, John Locke (Terry O'Quinn) solidifies his leadership with the Others, but Benjamin Linus (Michael Emerson) and Richard Alpert (Nestor Carbonell) start to be suspicious of Locke.
-In 1977, Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) dispute over whether to initiate the plan of the recently deceased Daniel Faraday (Jeremy Davies).
-James "Sawyer" Ford (Josh Holloway) and Juliet Burke (Elizabeth Mitchell) are interrogated by the DHARMA Initiative.
+In 2007, John Locke (Terry O'Quinn) becomes the leader of the Others, but Ben (Michael Emerson) and Richard (Nestor Carbonell) start to be suspicious of Locke.
+In 1977, Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly) fight over whether to carry out the plan of the recently killed Daniel Faraday (Jeremy Davies).
+Sawyer (Josh Holloway) and Juliet (Elizabeth Mitchell) are interrogated by the DHARMA Initiative.
 Hugo "Hurley" Reyes (Jorge Garcia), Miles Straume (Ken Leung) and Jin-Soo Kwon (Daniel Dae Kim) finally reveal the truth to Pierre Chang (François Chau).